Approach

 These share data infrastructure.
 Building them in parallel is more efficient than doing them sequentially.

 The whole sequence takes 6-9 months for a typical family office.
 Not because the technology is slow, but because your team needs time to adopt each layer before adding the next.
-Trying to do everything at once is how AI projects fail.
+Doing everything at once is how AI projects fail.

 Frequently Asked Questions

-Do family offices need custom AI solutions, or can they use off-the-shelf products?
+Do family offices need custom AI, or can they use off-the-shelf products?

 It depends on the use case.
-Market intelligence and compliance monitoring work well with configured off-the-shelf tools.
-Deal sourcing and portfolio monitoring almost always need customization because every family office has a unique investment mandate and data setup.
-The mistake I see most often is buying an enterprise product built for a 200-person PE firm and trying to make it work for a 12-person family office.
-The better approach: start with a platform that handles 70-80% of what you need, then customize the rest.
+Market intelligence and compliance monitoring work well with off-the-shelf tools.
+Deal sourcing and portfolio monitoring almost always need customization because every family office has a unique mandate and data setup.
+The most common mistake I see: buying an enterprise product built for a 200-person PE firm and trying to make it work for a 12-person family office.
+Better: start with a platform that handles 70-80% of what you need, then customize the rest.

-What is the minimum AUM where AI makes financial sense for a family office?
+What's the minimum AUM where AI makes sense for a family office?

-There is no hard minimum, but the economics start working well around $250-300 million in AUM.
-Below that, the return on a full AI implementation may not justify the cost.
-However, single use cases like market intelligence or compliance monitoring can be cost-effective for offices as small as $100 million.
-The math is simple: if AI saves 20 hours per week of analyst time and you are paying that analyst $150,000, you need AI to cost less than $75,000 per year for the use cases that replace that time.
+No hard minimum, but the math starts working well around $250-300 million AUM.
+Below that, a full AI rollout may not pay for itself.
+Single use cases like market intelligence or compliance monitoring can work for offices as small as $100 million.
+The math is simple.
+If AI saves 20 hours a week of analyst time and that analyst costs $150,000, AI needs to cost less than $75,000 a year for the tasks it replaces.
 Most implementations come in well below that.

-How should a family office get started with AI if they have no technical staff?
+How should a family office get started with AI with no technical staff?

-You do not need technical staff to adopt AI.
-You need someone on your team who understands your investment process well enough to define what good output looks like.
-The technology side can be handled by an external partner.
-What matters is having a clear idea of the problems you are trying to solve.
+You don't need technical staff.
+You need someone who understands your investment process well enough to define what good output looks like.
+The technology side can be handled by an outside partner.
+What matters is knowing the problems you're trying to solve.
 Start with one use case, prove the value, then expand.
-The biggest risk is not technical failure.
-It is picking a use case that does not matter enough for anyone to care whether it works.
+The biggest risk isn't technical failure.
+It's picking a use case nobody cares about.

-How do family offices keep their data secure when using AI?
+How do family offices keep data secure when using AI?

-This is the question I get asked more than any other.
-The answer: you do not have to send your data to anyone.
-The best AI implementations for family offices run on private cloud instances where the models never see external data and external models never see your data.
-Your deal pipeline, portfolio data, and family information never leave your controlled environment.
-This is non-negotiable for most family offices, and it should be.
+I get this question more than any other.
+The answer: you don't have to send your data to anyone.
+The best AI setups for family offices run on private cloud where the models never see external data and external models never see yours.
+Your deal pipeline, portfolio data, and family information never leave your environment.
+Non-negotiable for most family offices, and it should be.

-Will AI replace the need for analysts and associates at a family office?
+Will AI replace analysts and associates at a family office?

-No. AI replaces the dull parts of what analysts and associates do: data gathering, report formatting, monitoring feeds, tracking deadlines.
-The interesting parts, judgment calls, relationship building, creative structuring, remain human work.
-What changes is that a team of 8 people with AI can cover as much ground as a team of 15 without AI.
-Family offices are not going to fire people.
-They are going to stop needing to hire people they cannot find anyway.
+No. AI handles the dull parts: data gathering, report formatting, monitoring feeds, tracking deadlines.
+The interesting parts (judgment calls, relationship building, creative structuring) stay human.
+What changes is that a team of 8 with AI can cover as much ground as a team of 15 without.
+Family offices aren't going to fire people.
+They're going to stop needing to hire people they can't find anyway.

 How long before a family office sees measurable ROI from AI?

-For market intelligence and compliance, you will see time savings in the first month.
-For deal sourcing, expect 3-6 months before the pipeline reflects AI-sourced opportunities.
-Portfolio monitoring and consolidated reporting show ROI within 2-3 months through time savings alone.
-The harder-to-measure returns, like better investment decisions from having more information faster, take 12-18 months to show up in performance data.
-But the offices that start earliest have the most compounding time on their side.
+For market intelligence and compliance, you'll see time savings in the first month.
+For deal sourcing, expect 3-6 months before the pipeline reflects AI-sourced deals.
+Portfolio monitoring and consolidated reporting show ROI in 2-3 months through time savings alone.
+The harder-to-measure returns (better investment decisions from having more information faster) take 12-18 months to show up in performance data.
+The offices that start earliest have the most compounding time on their side.

 How WorkWise Solutions Works with Family Offices

 We work with family offices differently than we work with PE firms.
-The scope is broader, the stakeholders are more varied, and the privacy requirements are absolute.
+The scope is broader, the stakeholders more varied, and the privacy requirements absolute.

-Our engagements start with a Discovery Sprint.
-In two weeks, we map your current workflows, identify where AI creates the most value for your specific mandate, and build a phased implementation plan that your team can actually absorb.
+Engagements start with a Discovery Sprint.
+In two weeks we map your workflows, find where AI creates the most value for your mandate, and build a phased plan your team can actually absorb.

 What makes our approach different for family offices:

-- 1. Privacy-first architecture.
-All deployments run on private infrastructure.
+• 1.
+Privacy first.
+Everything runs on private infrastructure.
 Your data stays yours.

-- 2. Multi-asset capability.
-We build across asset classes, not within a single one.
-Because that is how family offices actually invest.
+• 2.
+Multi-asset from the start.
+We build across asset classes, not within one.
+Because that's how family offices actually invest.

-- 3. Small-team design.
-Every solution is built for teams of 5-20 people, not 200.
+• 3.
+Small-team design.
+Every solution is built for teams of 5-20, not 200.
 Different UI, different workflows, different training.

-- 4. Behavioral science in the design.
-We study how humans interact with AI-generated recommendations.
-If your team does not trust the output, the technology does not matter.
+• 4.
+People-first design.
+We study how humans react to AI recommendations.
+If your team doesn't trust the output, the technology doesn't matter.
 We design for adoption from day one.

 Ready to See What AI Can Do for Your Family Office?

 Start with a Discovery Sprint to map your workflows and find where AI adds the most value.
-Or explore our solutions built for private market investors.
+Or see our solutions built for private market investors.

 Dr. Coney holds a PhD in how humans interact with emerging technology.
-He advises PE firms, family offices, private credit teams, and independent sponsors on AI strategy and implementation.
-His work focuses on building AI systems that investment professionals actually use, not just buy.
+He advises PE firms, family offices, private credit teams, and independent sponsors on AI strategy.
+His work focuses on building AI that investment professionals actually use, not just buy.